arthurprs/Cassandra-Elasticsearch-Sync/README.md

 # Intro

 You have an Elasticsearch and a Cassandra cluster and you have to sync between them.
 The catch?
 It's bidirectional!
-Writes can come in any time to Cassandra or Elasticsearch and you want data to be available in both of them after some time.
+Writes can come at any time to Cassandra or Elasticsearch and eventually you want data to converge and be available in both databases.
-All records have a **version** field which will be used to distinguish newer from older records.
+All records have a **version** field which can be used to distinguish newer from older records.

 To complicate things a little the toolset is restricted to the two databases and Python scripts, so no Kafka, Hadoop, Spark nor Storm...